-The Governors review the reserve levels of the Academy annually.
+The Trustees review the reserve levels of the Academy annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-The Governors have determined that the appropriate level of free reserves should be equivalent to one month's expenditure.
+The Trustees have determined that the appropriate level of free reserves should be equivalent to one month's expenditure, approximately £238k.

 The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.
-The Academy's current level of free reserves (total funds less the amount held in fixed assets and restricted pension fund) is £279,879 (2016: £254,362).
+The Academy's current level of free reserves (total funds less the amount held in fixed assets and restricted pension fund) is £271,613 (2017: £279,879).
+This appears reasonable and is broadly in line with the policy noted above.